ska-telescope/developer.skatelescope.org/src/tools/git.rst

 =========

 Git is the version control system of choice used by SKA.
-Describing the basics of how to use git is out of the scope of this developer portal, but it is fundamental that all developers contributing to SKA get familiar with git and how to use it.
+Describing the basics of how to use Git is out of the scope of this developer portal, but it is fundamental that all developers contributing to SKA get familiar with Git and how to use it.
 These online resources are a good starting point:

   * Learn git interactively: https://learngitbranching.js.org/
   * Official git reference at: https://git-scm.com/docs
   * Interactive Git cheatsheet: http://www.ndpsoftware.com/git-cheatsheet.html

-GitLab as Git repository manager
+GitLab as the Git repository manager
 ================================

 The SKA Software team decided to adopt the GitLab platform as the main Git repository manager for its